 In Judges 16 we learn that the Philistines wanted Samson to entertain them.
 They place Samson between two pillars.
 Samson's hair has grown out, but he also calls out to God to strengthen him this last time.
 (Judges 16: 23-31)

 Take four of your straws and tape them together.
 Do the same to your other four straws.

 With the push pin, make a hole at the bottom of your 3 oz. cups.
 Cut a larger hole with your scissors, so your straws can fit through.

 Decorate your 3 oz. cups with washi tape.

 Push the straws through the hole.

 Now you have your pillars!

-Take two of you pipe cleaners and stick them in the large spool.
-You will want the spool to be about half way on the pipe cleaners.
+Take two of your pipe cleaners and stick them in the large spool.
+You will want the spool to be about halfway on the pipe cleaners.
 There will be about 5 inches below the spool and 5 1/2 inches above.